Teoscar Hernández Player Props: Mariners vs. Giants

 Teoscar Hernández At The Plate

+- Hernandez leads Seattle with 83 hits, batting .255 this season with 30 extra-base hits.

-- Hernandez will look to extend his four-game hitting streak.
-He's batting .300 in his last games.
+- Hernandez is batting .333 during his last outings and is on a five-game hitting streak.

-- Hernandez has picked up a hit in 54 of 83 games this season, with multiple hits 24 times.
+- Hernandez has reached base via a hit in 55 games this year (of 84 played), and had multiple hits in 24 of those games.

-- Hernandez has had an RBI in 33 games this year (39.8%), including 14 multi-RBI outings (16.9%).
-He has also driven home three or more of his team's runs in one contest.
+- Hernandez has had at least one RBI in 39.3% of his games this year (33 of 84), with more than one RBI 14 times (16.7%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.